Soebb/Web-Video-Parser/README.md

 2. $ sudo apt-get install ffmpeg  'for Ubuntu'
 ```

-It's used for output files processing
+`ffmpeg` is using for output media processing.

 Downloading code files and libraries Done! <br />